kw7oe/kw7oe.github.io/content/posts/useful-date-functions-to-know-in-postgresql-during-aggregation.md

 tags: ["postgresql"]
 ---

-The past months, I have been working on the server side of a feature which deal with grouping records by date and summing up the values.
+The past months, I have been working on  a feature which deal with grouping records by date and summing up values.

-I have learn a couple of date functions in PostgreSQL that I think might be useful to write about.
+I have learn a couple of date functions in PostgreSQL that I decided to write about the process.

+In this post, we will go through a bit of the context of the feature I work on, and we will walk through the process of implementing it.
+Along the way, I'll share the date function I learned.

 ## Context

 A bit of context on the feature I worked on.
-We are building steps counter feature into our mobile, integrating Apple Health.
-The data provided by Apple Health, is especially interesting as they provide the steps dataset in an hourly interval.
+We are building a steps counter feature into our mobile, integrating Apple Health and Google Fit.
+The data provided by Apple Health is especially interesting as they provide the steps dataset in an hourly interval.

 So on the database, we will have a `steps` table as follow: